"Your own Self-Realization is the greatest service you can render the world."

 Meditative Presence: Many satsangs include periods of silent meditation, allowing participants to directly experience the stillness and presence that underlie all phenomena.
 This meditative silence is a gateway to the realization of non-duality.

-Embodiment of Truth: The teacher in a satsang often embodies the truths they teach, serving as a living example of what is possible.
+Embodiment of Truth: The teacher in a satsang embodies the truths they teach, serving as a living example of what is possible.
 This embodiment can inspire and guide seekers on their own paths.

 "Never forget the truth about satsang.
 Every word, every breathe, every moment of Silence, every joke, everything makes up satsang.
 And this is your Spiritual unfoldment.
 This is what causes you to evolve, to grow, to transcend."